Last Updated: June 5, 2026

 Final Score

-Take the Adopt PM/Software Standards Exam (10 minutes)
+Take the Activity 4 Exam (10 minutes)

 Complete this Activity by taking the exam.
 Take the exam by clicking on the Exams button below.